paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Object-Oriented Analysis and Design 1a01887a9271475da7b3cd3f4efc9e0d.md

 [Python Global, Local and Nonlocal variables](https://www.programiz.com/python-programming/global-local-nonlocal-variables)

-The `nonlocal` keyword is used to work with variables inside nested functions, where the variable should not belong to the inner function.
+The `nonlocal` keyword is used to work with variables **inside nested functions**, where the variable should not belong to the inner function.

 Use the keyword `nonlocal` to declare that the variable is not local.